Intro to Sculpting

 Everything below represents notes for Sepha to finish the YouTube vid and article with.

 There are many dedicated Sculpting programs, but to keep things simple, we will remain in Blender.
-Blender is a perfectly fine and capable sculpting program, and the ability to work directly in our DCC where we have access to all of our other modeling tools is certainly a plus.
+Blender is a perfectly capable sculpting program, and the ability to work directly in our DCC where we have access to all of our other modeling tools is a big plus.

 Basic Hotkeys